 Florida vs California RSU Calculator

-Compare estimated RSU tax between Florida and California for the same vest. federal taxes still apply in both.
+Compare estimated RSU tax between Florida and California for the same vest — federal taxes still apply in both.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?